Rick D. Isernhagen, MD

 What do you enjoy outside of medicine?

-I enjoy time with my family, playing bridge, playing golf, building and flying remote control model airplanes, and maintaining saltwater reef aquariums.
+I enjoy time with my family, playing bridge, golf, building and flying remote control model airplanes, and maintaining saltwater reef aquariums.
 My wife, Mischelle and I have two children.
-Blake is a resident physician in ophthalmology at the Dean A McGee Eye Institute in Oklahoma City.
-Laura is a psychology and theology major at Hanover College in Indiana.
+Blake is a vitreoretinal surgeon and joined our practice in August of 2016.
+Laura has a masters degree in social work and works with young children at The Centenary Day School.